dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 Since we have at our disposition addresses from other countries, let's see if our model has really learned a typical address sequence or if it has simply *memorized* all the training examples.

-We will test our model on three different types of datasets
+We will test our model on three different types of dataset

    - first, on addresses with the exact same structure as in our training dataset: addresses from the United States of America (US) and the United Kingdom (UK)